Visa Debit: Israel

 In Israel, Visa Debit only launched in April 2015, and is only offered to Bank Leumi customers via its subsidiary Leumi Card, now MAX.
 The bank used to issue debit cards under the Visa Electron brand prior to losing its controlling interest at ICC credit company on 2000.

 Italy

 In Italy the first Visa Debit branded card was issued by FinecoBank as their default option for debit cards, starting from 2016.
-All new customers cards (and cards due to renewal) will be replaced by a Visa Debit card co-branded with the national Bancomat network.
+All new customers cards (and cards due to renewal) will be replaced by a Visa Debit card co-badged with the national Bancomat network.

+Netherlands

+Banks offer Maestro and V Pay debit cards, but no Visa Debit cards.
+Visa has announced that Rabobank will start offering Visa Debit cards from mid-2022.
+ING has also announced it will issue Visa Debit cards, which will be gradually introduced as their current stock of V-PAY and Maestro cards is depleted.
+The widespread rollout of these Visa Debit cards is expected to begin in 2025.

 Philippines

 In the Philippines, major banks like BDO, Unionbank, Landbank, EastWest Bank, UCPB and DBP are the major issuers of Visa Debit.
 All of the three major state-owned banks issue Visa debit cards as well their subsidiaries like the Overseas Filipino Bank.

 Most Visa Debit cards are connected to the national interbank network BancNet and is the primary network for most over-the-counter transaction.